adiroiban/fitbit-os-meistertask/README.md

 For now, tasks can't be reordered from the device.
 They will observe the order as defined on the remote API.

-You can't add tasks from the device.
+You can't (yet) add tasks from the device.

+Battery status is updated every minute together with the clock.
+Battery status might be removed as is not critical... is there just as a reminder that when battery is low, Fitbit OS will show something here.
+So the app should not place anything critical there.

 ## UI/UX